Events - COST Action MP0601

 Our November meeting, hosted by Dusan Korytar and his colleagues from Slovak Academy of Sciences, was held in Smolenice Castle, an atmospheric and hospitable setting that encouraged stimulating discussions and productive interactions.
 The meeting was attended by 55 participants.
 The tasting of local wines and the folk band, that serenaded us during the social dinner, provided welcome interludes from intense scientific programme, which consisted of 22 oral presentations (3 from overseas colleagues from USA, China and Japan) and 21 posters.

 The MC meeting was attended by 12 members of the committee.
-Unfortunately the the Scientific Rapporteur and the Scientific Officer could not attend but a PowerPoint presentation with updated news from the COST Office was provided.
+Unfortunately the Scientific Rapporteur and the Scientific Officer could not attend but a PowerPoint presentation with updated news from the COST Office was provided.
 Topics discussed included future plans for the continuation of our collaborations and the preparation of the book based upon the Action’s activities.